Eulisha/Raven-Split/README.md

     |guest1@raven-split.life|12345678|

     ‼️ IMPORTANT ‼️ <br>
-    If you encounter error when updating expenses with the warning "Seems like you have another browser which is checking settle", that is because the accounts above are shared and Raven Split has lock design to prevent expense modification while someone is trying to settle.<br>
+    If you encounter an error when updating expenses with the warning "Seems like you have another browser which is checking settle", that is because the accounts above are shared and Raven Split has lock design to prevent expense modification while someone is trying to settle.<br>
     Try using the other account, or create one for yourself.

 - Create Group